esa-prl/locomotion_mode/CHANGLOG.rst

 0.0.1 (unreleased)
 ------------------
+* added generic poses that can be used in transitions or otherwise.
+* implemented real services for enabling and disabling of locomotion mode
+* Added README.
 * passing up proper node name from derived class
 * Split Locomotion Mode Library from Simple Rover Locomotion
 * loading of MaRTA Xacro Model